rkrishn7/kiwi/examples/intercept-simple/README.md

 ## Running the Example

 > **NOTE**: The commands in this example should be run from this directory (`examples/intercept-simple`).

-### Prerequisites

-- [Rust](https://www.rust-lang.org/tools/install) - The Rust toolchain is required to build the WASM hook.
-- [Docker](https://docs.docker.com/get-docker/) - Docker is utilized in this example as a simple way to run Kiwi.
-- [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) - The Node.js package manager is required to install [wscat](https://www.npmjs.com/package/wscat), a WebSocket client used to interact with the Kiwi server.

 ### Building the WASM Hook